Automotive SEO services: does it really matter?

 - In Google Search Console under Index > Coverage, are there any issues with indexing?
 The Google index should include pages in your site map.

-Create your action plan with goals for automotive SEO services
+Create an action plan for automotive SEO services with goals

-Now that you’ve done a quick audit the next step is to create your plan.
-And of course, any good SEO plan should include goals.
+Now that your automotive SEO company has a quick audit completed, the next step is to create a plan for you.
+And of course, any good SEO plan should include measurable goals.

 Review your business goals and decide what you want to accomplish using automotive SEO services.
 Determine specific goals, whether it’s growing overall sales or focusing on particular product categories or pages.